 Modern access control systems are cloud-based and allow you to control access remotely while keeping records in real time.
 New employees can download a free app and use mobile credentials instead of traditional methods like key cards or fobs.
 It’s a hassle-free way to make the new employee’s work experience that much more enjoyable and productive.
 Modern, IoT-enabled amenities are also a great way to add value to your company and attract a higher level of talent.

-When new employees arrive for their first day, make sure you have booked training with relevant staff members.
+When new employees arrive for their first day, make sure you have booked training with relevant staff members, so they know what exactly needs to be done in order to achieve their career goals within the organization.
 Once they’re set up in their workspaces, book time with the IT department so they can get the passwords and software they need.

 It is imperative to discuss your security measures to protect sensitive data.
 Outline what is expected of the employee both in the office and out.
 Discuss your policy on mobile phone security and social media usage.
 If necessary, have employees sign contracts that state these rules, so they formally acknowledge that they know how to portray the company online.